Aditya9056/smush-repo/readme.txt

 = Does Smush delete or replace my original full-size images? =

 Nope.
 WordPress crops and resizes every image you upload for embedding on your site.
 By default, Smush only compresses these cropped and resized images, not your original full-size images.
-To compress your original full-sized images use <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+To compress your original full-sized images use <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">Smush Pro</a>.

 = What type of file should I use for my images (GIF, PNG, JPG)? =